Bridger-Sanders/120-work/hw-8/readme.md

 ## Work Summary

 Spent some time thinking about what I wanted to do, coming up with ideas is hard for this class.
 I found it troublesome to imagine how I would have to construct the code for the visual appearance.
-So I eventually decided I would play around with it and see what I could make.
+So I eventually decided I would just play around with it and see what I could make.

 ## Steps Taken